Satvik601/capstone-template-satvik601/README.md

 - Enforce structured output using templates or schema-guided prompting.
 - Ensure clarity, professionalism, and consultant-like tone.

-[TODO] Step 10: Prepare scenario tests and evaluate the pipeline
+[DONE] Step 10: Prepare scenario tests and evaluate the pipeline
 → Uses: Prompting, RAG, LangGraph Debugging (with LangSmith optionally)
 - Create multiple business examples for testing.
 - Run full workflow and save outputs in docs/.